linhkhanh/Project-1/README.md

 ## Introduction
 ​
 Memory game is a fun game, it's called that because the main skill in the game is your memory - how well you can remember the position of items.
-In this game, there 3 modes:
+In this game, there are 3 modes:
   - The first one is a basic mode, in which you can play freely step by step.
   - The sencond one is more a little bit difficult, you have to complete each level in a certain time.
   - The last one is two players mode, you can play with another person.
 ​
-## Sources to use - API (Need to discuss with lecturer how to extract sound data.)
+## Sources to use - API
-    https://picsum.photos/ - to extract image data for game.
+    <https://picsum.photos/> - to extract image data for game.
 ​
 ## Technology utilized
-  1. Jquery to manipulate DOM element and append the information retrieved from APIs
+  1. Jquery to manipulate DOM element and append the images retrieved from API
-  2. Ajax call to fetch data from open source APIs
+  2. Ajax call to fetch data from open source API
   3. Javascript for the logic of matching images, calculate score of players, timer of each level
   4. LocalStorage to save the situation of levels, scores and names of players
   5. Flexbox to make the game responsive